jason-cummings/Project-Chimera/README.md

 ### Jason Cummings, Alex Burnley, Riley Kirkham
 A basic 3D platformer game with a toon shading style.

+### NOTE:
+The game is very unoptimitized and doesn't run that well on lower end machines.
+The default shadow mode is single pass (low quality).
+Pressing F1 will cycle shadow modes between single pass, none, and iterated (high quality).
+Turning off shadows may help performance somewhat.
+In addition, pressing F2 in game will toggle bloom on and off.
+Turning bloom off significantly helps performance.

 ## Requirements
 Your computer must have support for OpenGL 3.3.
 Most dependencies are included and built with the project with the exception of the following: